An Introduction to Quantum Computing, Without the Physics: Numerical implementation of Grover's algorithm

+We use this formula in the example given below.
+We use the symbol $\bigtriangledown$ rather than the usual $\vee$ (normally used to indicate the logical OR) to emphasize that this is not a regular 3-SAT formula, but an Exactly-1 3-SAT formula: the problem definition requires {\em exactly} one True literal per clause.

+In the implementation presented in this section we only allow up to three boolean variables and three clauses, i.e., $n \le 3, m \le 3$.
+At the end of the section we will discuss how to generalize the implementation to allow an arbitrary number of clauses, which is left as an exercise.
+Notice that the suggested approach requires additional qubits for each clause.
+The code presented here for $n \le 3, m \le 3$ yields a circuit with at most 8 qubits, that can be simulated on a laptop in 1-2 minutes in most cases.
+Further clauses would require additional qubits and slow down the simulation of the circuit (roughly by a factor of 2 for each additional qubit).

-To apply Grover's algorithm we will use three basic subroutines: a subroutine to construct the initial state, a subroutine to compute the black-box function $U_f$, and a subroutine to perform the inversion about the average.
+To apply Grover's algorithm we will use three basic subroutines: a subroutine to construct the initial state, a subroutine to compute the unitary $U_f$ implementing the black-box function $f$, and a subroutine to perform the inversion about the average.
 We will discuss them in order.